jimmyangel/morinricardo/content/post/2020-10-25-geoportal.md

 ---
-title: "Developing a serverless Geoportal using the JAMStack"
+title: Developing a serverless Geoportal using the JAMStack
 tags:
   - geoportal
   - netlify